-Those who have been coding via the ABAP Editor and with ABAP prototype design patterns for years might have heard about the ABAP RESTful Programming Model (sometimes named RAP).
+Those who have been coding via the ABAP Editor and with ABAP prototype design patterns for years might have heard about the ABAP RESTful application programming model (sometimes named RAP).
 But what is it?
 Let’s take a look.

-The three central pillars haven’t changed when programming with the ABAP RESTful Programming Model: there’s still clear separation between the database layer, the business logic layer, and the UI layer.
+The three central pillars haven’t changed when programming with the ABAP RESTful application programming model: there’s still clear separation between the database layer, the business logic layer, and the UI layer.
 However, in each case how you go about programming has changed to a lesser or greater extent, so let’s talk about the changes to each layer in turn.

 Changes to Database Layer

 The main change here is that you can no longer use SELECT statements to access database tables in the core ERP system like KNA1.
 For your own Z tables, you can keep using SELECT or UPDATE because they live in the same database as your cloud ABAP code.

 Because you will always want access both to reading data from the ERP system and indeed updating it (like doing a goods issue), there has to be some mechanism to do this.

 In this case, the communication mechanism is via whitelisted APIs.
 What are they, I hear you ask?
 Well, you know how 95% of standard SAP function modules are marked as “not released” but we use them anyway?
 Imagine if you couldn’t.
 Imagine if suddenly one day every unreleased function module in your Z programs started causing a syntax error.
 I imagine you would be stuffed; I know I would.

 The whitelist in the ABAP cloud is like that horror scenario.
 Instead of being able to call any standard SAP function module or class you feel like, you have to choose from a list of approved ones.
 In return, SAP 100% guarantees those calls will keep working after an upgrade to the core system.